UAB vs. Rice NCAA Football Odds, Plays and Insights | October 23, 2021

 - UAB's games this season have gone over 45 points five of six times.

-- Rice and its opponents have combined to score more than 45 points in five of six games this season.
+- Rice has combined with its opponents to score more than 45 points in five of six games this season.

-- The combined points per game average of the two teams, 42.1, is 2.9 points fewer than Saturday's over/under.
+- Saturday's total is 2.9 points higher than the combined 42.1 PPG average of the two teams.

-- This contest's total is 13.7 points lower than the 58.7 these two squads combine to give up per game in 2021.
+- This contest's over/under is 13.7 points fewer than the 58.7 these two squads combine to give up per game in 2021.

 - Blazers games this season feature an average total of 49.7 points, a number 4.7 points higher than Saturday's over/under.